ironhacks/ironhacks-app/README.md

 import * as DateFormater from '../../utilities/dateFormater.js';
 ```

-+ ```ThreadPreview``` Is a presentational component, it will show a the preview data of a thread: title, author, create date, comment counter and reaction counter, when the user clicks a preview card, will be redirected to the ```ThreadView```.
++ ```ThreadPreview``` Is a presentational component, it will show the preview data of a thread: title, author, create date, comment counter and reaction counter, when the user clicks a preview card, will be redirected to the ```ThreadView```.
-+ ```SponsorsBanner``` compomponet is also a presentational one, and is just the logos of the sponsors of your contest.
++ ```SponsorsBanner``` component is also a presentational one, and is just the logos of the sponsors of your contest.
-+ ```ForumSelector``` is also a presentational compoment that shows the available forums (if any) when the user is an admin, we reuse this component to show also the available hacks.
++ ```ForumSelector``` is also a presentational compoment that shows the available forums (if any).
+When the user is an admin, we reuse this component to show also the available hacks.
 (So yes, it will be renamed in future updates)
 + ```registerStats``` is the utility we call to save a stat in the database.
-+ ```DateFormater``` is also a utility, we use it to translate javascript date objects to readable text, among other stuff.
++ ```DateFormatter``` is also a utility, we use it to translate javascript date objects to readable text, among other stuff.

 The initial state of the app set up the hack and forumID:
 ```javascript